MLouedec/Demo_enclosing_method/README.md

 # Demo_enclosing_method
 Demo of the enclosing method to verify robust positive invairance for ellipsoids.
 This folder is composed of 2 examples, one blank model and the toolbox header.
+Dependencies: sympy, numpy, scipy, random, math, codac, matplotlib, time

 ## pendulum_example.py
 Frist example, the stability of a simple pendulum with friction: